 Who you show your ads to is just as important – or more important – than what you show them.
-Every advertiser knows this, and uses it.
-Platforms like Facebook and Google’s UAC have given us incredible tools to slice and dice audiences so the most likely buyers rise to the top.
+Every advertiser knows this and uses it.
+Platforms like Facebook and Google App Campaigns have given us incredible tools to slice and dice audiences so the most likely buyers rise to the top.

 But just like with creative, those audiences can wear out.